junxian428/HTB_Certified_Junior_Cybersecurity_Associate/17. Incident Handling Process/10. Analysis of Insight Nexus Breach/README.md

 Answer the question(s) below to complete this Section and earn cubes!

-- 0 Download the Wazuh exported logs file (i.e., wazuh_export.zip), and identify all events that indicate potential credential compromise.
+- Download the Wazuh exported logs file (i.e., wazuh_export.zip), and identify all events that indicate potential credential compromise.
 Check the event ID 4688 and verify the full path of the parent process name that executed a credential dumping tool.
 Answer format is C:\\Pr........

+C:\\Program Files\\Mozilla Firefox\\firefox.exe

+- 0 Identify events that show persistence mechanisms.
+Type the value of imagePath for a persistence mechanism that took place on the host DB01.
+  C:\\Windows\\PSEXESVC.exe

+- 1 Identify exfiltration activity — file(s) uploaded or outbound traffic.
+What is the external IP address to which the file diagnostics_data.zip was uploaded?
+  93.184.216.34

+- 0 Which user tried to connect to the file share \\fs01\projects?

+svc_admin

 Reference: